This document describes the current NLNOG RING Security considerations.

 Owners: An owner is a useraccount who has donated a server to the ring.
 The owner has root/sudo access on their own machine and is allowed to make changes they see fit (hopefully without disrupting the functionality of the system ;-).
 Owners are expected to install software like vmware-tools, munin-node or n2.
 Also, they might make backups of their system with rsync.
 Owners do not have to take care of security updates, user management or the installation of software.
 This will be done from a central management system.

 Ring-Admins: This is a small group of publicly known people whom the owners trust with sudo access on their systems.
 Ring-admins will manage the ring: installation and updating of software, creation of users and will be the first line of support in case of abuse tickets.
-Currently the ring-admins are Job Snijders, Martin Pels, Peter van Dijk, Sander Smeenk and Arjen Zonneveld.
+Currently the ring-admins are Job Snijders, Martin Pels, Peter van Dijk, Sander Smeenk, Arjen Zonneveld and Teun Vink.
+Contact details can be found on the Contact page.

 Regular ring node: This is a machine donated by an organisation.
 Regular users from all organisations in the ring can logon to these machines to perform tasks related to network troubleshooting.
 The owner of a node has full rights to his node, but not others.